 The easiest planned gift for your nonprofit’s supporters to make is to leave a portion of their estate to your organization as a bequest in their will.
 Even if that gift is only 1% of a donor’s total estate, it can have a huge impact for your nonprofit’s future.
-The average planned gift in the United States is between $35,000 and $70,000.
+The average planned gift given via FreeWill is more than $60,000.

 And only about 30% of Americans say they have a will, which means that most of your supporters should make one.
 If you’re part of a planned giving or fundraising team at a nonprofit, it’s time for you to make the most of this annual event.
 Even if you don't have a full planned giving campaign devoted to Make-A-Will Month, you should at least promote it several times via email, social media, and other communications.

 Here are three tips for you to market Make-A-Will Month to your supporters and capture more planned gifts.

 1. Dispel common myths around making a will.